Hiekkan/hiekkan.github.io/portfolio/public/pages/ux-projects.md

 **Key Features:**

 - **3D Visualization:** Designed an apartment layout using a 3D furniture tool, rendered for the dashboard base.
-- **Interactive Elements:** Employed Figma's variables to allow dynamic control over lighting within the dashboard.
+- **Interactive Elements:** Implemented Figma's variables to allow dynamic control over lighting within the dashboard.

 **Outcome:**
 Achieved a visually appealing and functional interface that integrates 3D visuals with interactive capabilities for a seamless user experience.